ikas-mc/ContextMenuForWindows11/build.md

 (you can change the output to ContextMenuCustomApp debug or release bin folder)

 ## build ContextMenuCustomApp
+1. change PackageCertificateKey
-1. just build
+2. build

 ## build ContextMenuCustomPackage

+1. change PackageCertificateKey
-1. set this project as startup project
+2. set this project as startup project
-2. build and run
+3. build and run

 # publish
 1. clean all